Medicinal Plant Lexicon

 Family

-The oak was already around in the Cretaceous period.
-It is characterised by its longevity of up to 2000 years, and they can reach a height of 45m and a trunk diameter of several metres.
-They impress people at all times with their highly individual, even idiosyncratic form and in ancient cultures they were consecrated as powerful deities.
-It was revered by many Indo-European people as a sacred tree, in Greece it was Zeus, the Romans dedicated it to Jupiter and Thor among the Germans.
-Celts, Teutons and Slavs made their sacrifices in oak groves.
-Many oak trees were felled over the course of Christianisation.
-Shrines with Mary were then brought in connection with the oak tree.
-They were also regarded as a symbol of strength and as a symbol of heroism in the 18th century in Germany.
+The oak tree has been known to exist since the Cretaceous period.
+It is characterized by its longevity, living up to 2000 years, and can reach a height of 45m with a trunk diameter of several meters.
+They always impress people with their highly individual, even idiosyncratic form.
+In ancient cultures, they were consecrated as powerful deities.
+It was revered by many Indo-European people as a sacred tree; in Greece, it was Zeus, the Romans dedicated it to Jupiter, and the Germans to Thor.
+Celts, Teutons, and Slavs made their sacrifices in oak groves.
+Many oak trees were felled over the course of Christianization.
+Shrines with Mary were then associated with the oak tree.
+In the 18th century, they were also regarded as a symbol of strength and heroism in Germany.

-The main area of the genus Quercus is located in North America, some species grow in Europe and Western Asia.
-The Common oak or English oak, the Holm oak, Sessile oak or Durmast oak and the Downy Oak are native to us.
-The three species resemble each other very much and cross readily.
-Oaks love the warmth and prefer low, damp areas.
-They are part of our hardwood forests, on barren ground, the oak is easily driven away by the beech.
+The main distribution area of the genus Quercus is In North America, although some species grow in Europe and Western Asia.
+The common oak (or English oak), the sessile oak (or durmast oak), and the pubescent oak (or downy oak) are native to us.
+These three species resemble each other closely and hybridize readily.
+Oaks thrive in warm conditions and prefer low, damp areas.
+They are part of hardwood forests; on barren ground, the oak is easily displaced by the beech.

-Oak is easy to identify with its typical, sinuously lobed leaves and very thick trunk bark.
-Its fruits are acorns, nuts, individually set in a scaly fruit cup, the cupula.
+Oak is easy to identify with its typical sinuously lobed leaves and very thick bark.
+Its fruits, acorns, are nuts individually set in a scaly fruit cup, the cupula.
 The foliage of the trees is rather light.
 The English oak (Q. robur), most common in Europe, usually has a short trunk and a more spreading crown.
 It also grows as a solitary tree.
-Its English name refers to the long-stalked fruits, the epithet robur alludes to the darker colour of the sapwood of the hard core wood (from Latin "ruber" = red).
-It flowers earlier than the Sessile oak and is therefore called "Summer Oak", the Durmast oak (Q. petraea) is the "Winter Oak".
-It has a higher trunk, fruit and likes to grow on dry stone ground, which is reflected in its name epithet petraea (Greek "petraios" = rock).
-The Downy oak (Q. pubescens) grows mainly in southern Europe, in Germany it is only found in the warm southern slopes of the Rhine Graben.
-It is significantly smaller (20m) and its young twigs and leaves have delicate hairs, which is reflected in its name, epithet pubescens (Latin "pubescens" = down fluff).
-The oak is a crop, because it is processed into high-grade lumber.
-Previously, the bark was used because of its tannin content for the tanning of hides.
-It is also used as an evergreen, Western Mediterranean cork oak (Quercus suber) with its up to 10cm thick bark, which is processed into cork.
+Its English name refers to the long-stalked fruits, while the species epithet robur alludes to the darker color of the heartwood compared to the sapwood (from Latin "ruber" = red).
+It flowers earlier than the Sessile oak and is therefore called the "summer oak", while the durmast oak (Q. petraea) is called the "winter oak".
+It has a higher trunk and fruit, and likes to grow on dry stony ground, which is reflected in its name epithet petraea (Greek "petraios" = rock).
+The downy oak (Q. pubescens) grows mainly in southern Europe; in Germany it is only found in the warm southern slopes of the Rhine Graben.
+It is significantly smaller (20m), and its young twigs and leaves have delicate hairs, which is reflected in the species epithet pubescens (Latin "pubescens" = downy).

 Medicinally used parts of plants (herbal drug)

 The dried bark of fresh, young branches of the three oak species is used.
-The commercial drug comes from various Eastern and Southern European countries.
+The commercially available drug comes from various Eastern and Southern European countries.

 Constituents of the herbal drug